I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 into a State[]

-variable and then sets the original changedStates
+variable and then empties the original changedStates

 Next, it retrieves the bindings